Ticks, Lyme, and other Tickborne Illnesses

 - Tuck your pants into your socks to keep ticks off your skin.
 (Ticks often start on the lower legs and crawl up the body to find a feeding spot.)

 - Take a bath or shower as soon as possible after coming inside.
 Check your own scalp and body and those of your children for ticks and/or take a bath or shower soon after coming inside.
 Ticks can attach to any part of the human body, but they are often found in hard-to-see areas such as the groin, armpits, and scalp.
+For additional information visit the CDC's Tick Bite Prevention website.

 Removing and Testing Ticks